 - Students must demonstrate exceptional reading, writing and critical thinking skills to take an honors level course in English, social studies, or language.
 Writing and critical thinking skills must be above average to take an honors level course in mathematics or science.
 Students may be asked to submit a formal sample of their written work. - 2.
-Students must demonstrate a strong work ethic and personal responsibility, as evidenced by conduct in class, homework grades, motivation and overall effort, to take an honors level course in the particular subject area the following year. - 3.
-Students must demonstrate academic consistency, as evidenced by individual marking period, midterm and final exam grades. - 4.
-Students must have at least a 93 average to be considered for an Honors level course for the next year. - 5.
-Students must have at least an 85-90 average to remain in an Honors-level or AP course. - 6.
+Students must consistently demonstrate independent learning qualities and readiness (self-starter, organization, preparedness) beyond the basic requirements of the class. - Students must demonstrate a strong work ethic and personal responsibility, as evidenced by conduct in class, homework grades, motivation and overall effort, to take an honors level course in the particular subject area the following year. - 4.
+Students must demonstrate academic consistency, as evidenced by individual marking period, midterm and final exam grades. - 5.
+Students must have at least a 93 average to be considered for an Honors level course for the next year. - 6.
+Students must have at least an 85-90 average to remain in an Honors-level or AP course. - 7.
 Students must have departmental approval for all Advanced Placement (AP) courses.